Quas-r/GestureNavHub/README.md

 ## Usage

-* Launch the application and position your hand in front of the camera.
+* Launch the application and position your head approximately 40 centimeters away from the screen.
-* Perform the appropriate hand gestures to control the cursor and perform mouse clicks.
+* Perform the appropriate head gestures to control the cursor.
 * Use scrolling gestures to scroll up or down on the screen.
 * Open your mouth to start recording audio.